History of the United Kingdom: Mobilisation of women

-Historians credit Britain with a highly successful record of mobilising the home front for the war effort, in terms of mobilising the greatest proportion of potential workers, maximising output, assigning the right skills to the right task, and maintaining the morale and spirit of the people.
+Historians credit Britain with mobilising the home front for the war effort, in terms of mobilising a large proportion of potential workers, maximising output, assigning skills to tasks, and maintaining the morale of the people.

 Much of this success was due to the systematic planned mobilisation of women, as workers, soldiers and housewives, enforced after December 1941 by conscription.
 Women supported the war effort, and made the rationing of consumer goods a success.
 In some ways the government over-responded, evacuating too many children in the first days of the war, closing cinemas as frivolous then reopening them when the need for cheap entertainment became clear, sacrificing cats and dogs to save a little space on shipping pet food, only to discover an urgent need to keep rats and mice under control.

 The British relied successfully on voluntarism.
 Munitions production rose dramatically, and the quality remained high.
 Food production was emphasised, in large part to free shipping for munitions.
 Farmers increased the area under cultivation from 12,000,000 to 18,000,000 acres (from about 50,000 to 75,000 km^{2}), and the farm labour force was expanded by a fifth, thanks especially to the Women's Land Army.